ploneintranet/pat-display-time/README.md

-**NOTE**
-This pattern is not part of Patternslib at: https://github.com/Patternslib/Patterns/tree/master/src/pat/display-time This Repository is archived and will not recieve any more updates.
+> :warning: This pattern is now [part of Patternslib](https://github.com/Patternslib/Patterns/tree/master/src/pat/display-time).
+This Repository is archived and will not recieve any more updates.

 # pat-display-time